NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 ```

 A batch sampler to create batches with sizes of elements from each pre-defined bucket ranges.
+Elements of the dataset are first grouped into each bucket based on the bucket ranges and the sizes of elements.
-A base batch sampler will be used for each bucket.
+Then, a base batch sampler is used for each bucket to create mini-batches.

+The bucekt ranges are specified by `bucket_endpoints`, which will be first sorted internally and used to create
+`len(bucket_endpoints) - 1` half-closed intervals.
+e.g. if bucket_endpoints tensor is [10, 5, 0, 16], it will be sorted as [0, 5, 10, 16] and 3 buckets will be created
+with ranges: [0, 5), [5, 10), [10, 16).

+The base batch sampler will be created by passing `base_batch_sampler_shared_kwargs` and `base_batch_sampler_individual_kwargs`
+to the constructor of the base batch sampler class specified as `base_batch_sampler_class`.
+e.g. `base_batch_sampler_individual_kwargs = {'batch_size': [8,10,12]}` will be used to create 3 batch samplers with batch_size = 8, 10, 12 for 3 buckets.

+In the `__iter__` method, if `shuffle` is `True`, the element indices in each bucket will be shuffled, and a bucket
+is randomly selected each time to create a mini-batch.
+If `shuffle` is `False`, there is no shuffle on element indices,
+and the bucket is selected in ascending order of its interval endpoints.

+This class is used to create homogeneous batches of data for training or evaluation, and reduce the padding necessary to align the shape of elements.

 Modified from https://github.com/rssrwn/semla-flow/blob/main/semlaflow/data/util.py

 **Arguments**:

-- `sizes` _np.ndarray_ - A 1D numpy array of real numbers representing the size of each element in the dataset.
+- `sizes` _torch.Tensor_ - A 1D tensor of real numbers representing the size of each element in the dataset.
-- `bucket_ranges` _np.ndarray_ - A 2D numpy array of real numbers with shape (num_buckets, 2) with each row representing the closed boundary of each bucket interval.
+- `bucket_endpoints` _torch.Tensor_ - A 1D tensor of real numbers representing the endpoints of the bucket ranges.
+  It will be first sorted and used to create `len(bucket_endpoints) - 1` half-closed intervals as bucket ranges.
 - `base_batch_sampler_class` _Type[Sampler]_ - Base batch sampler class type, which will be used for each bucket.
 - `base_batch_sampler_shared_kwargs` _Dict[str, Any], optional_ - Shared keyword argument dictionary used to initialize all base batch samplers for all buckets.
   Sufficient and valid arguments should be provided for `base_batch_sampler_class` with `base_batch_sampler_individual_kwargs`.
 Default to  {}.
 - `base_batch_sampler_individual_kwargs` _Dict[str, Iterable], optional_ - Keyword argument dictionary used to initialize each bucket batch sampler with the corresponding key value pairs.
-  Length of each value in this dict must be equal to len(`bucket_ranges`) (the number of buckets).
+  Length of each value in this dict must be equal to len(bucket_endpoints) - 1 (the number of buckets).
-  e.g. {'batch_size': [8,10,12]} will be used to create 3 batch samplers with batch_size = 8, 10, 12 for 3 buckets.
   Sufficient and valid arguments should be provided for `base_batch_sampler_class` with `base_batch_sampler_shared_kwargs`.
   Default to  {}.
 - `shuffle` _bool_ - A boolean indicating whether to shuffle the dataset and buckets.
 Defaults to True.
+- `generator` _torch.Generator, optional_ - Generator used in sampling.
+Defaults to None.

 **Raises**:

-- `ValueError` - If `sizes` is not a 1D numpy array of real numbers.
+- `ValueError` - If `sizes` is not a 1D tensor of real numbers.
-- `ValueError` - If `bucket_ranges` is not a 2D numpy array with shape (num_buckets, 2), or each row is not a valid interval, or the intervals overlap.
+- `ValueError` - If `bucket_endpoints` is not a 1D tensor of real numbers.
 - `ValueError` - If `base_batch_sampler_individual_kwargs` or `base_batch_sampler_individual_kwargs` is not a keyword argument dictionary.
-- `ValueError` - If the length of values in the dict of `base_batch_sampler_individual_kwargs` must be equal to len(bucket_ranges).
+- `ValueError` - If the length of values in the dict of `base_batch_sampler_individual_kwargs` must be equal to len(bucket_endpoints) - 1.
-- `RuntimeError` - If there is no elements with sizes inside the `bucket_ranges`.
+- `RuntimeError` - If there is no elements with sizes inside the ranges specified by `bucket_endpoints`.

   ---------